Jump to 1973

 Set lists: No firm set lists from this tour but the following have been noted as being played - 'Lyke Wake Dirge'/'Robbery With Violins'; 'One Misty Moisty Morning'; 'Alison Gross'; 'Gaudete'

 Aired 28th July and repeated 30th July as a half hour special.
 It was also shown on 2nd Sept (repeated 8th sept) because the original airing was postponed due to news coverage, but this may have only been in some regions.
 Repeated again on Ch7 14th Oct.
-Assuming the performance was recorded on the April US tour then it would have no Nigel.
-It also has a very similar track listing to the BBC TV 'In Concert' performance which was also broadcast April (but it definitely a different show).
-It was 'taped at KCET' and was performed in front of a studio audience.
+We assume the performance was recorded on the April US tour (The bootlegs confirm that Nigel did not feature).
+It also has a very similar track listing to the BBC TV 'In Concert' performance which was also broadcast April (but it definitely a different show) and the April tour.
+It was 'taped at KCET' and was performed in a small room in front of a small studio audience.
 Another article suggested that it was taped in England, but that doesn't seem realistic.
 A video recording has never turned up but decent audio bootlegs are easy to find.
 It is now known that the video does exist, so we just need someone to licence it!

 One Misty Moisty Morning; The Oak Tree/Pigeon on the gate; Sheep Crook & Blackdog; Parcel of Rogues; Cam Ye O'er Frae France; Gaudete; Robbery with Violins; Tune collected by 'Sally Grodpile'.